 to learn Spanish in Lima and Peru

-Peruvian Spanish is known for having one of the "purest" dialects in all of Latin America.
+Peruvian Spanish is known for having one of the "purest" dialects in the Spanish speaking world.
 This is primarily because Peruvian Spanish does not aspirate or eliminate the “S” at the end of syllables, does not use the “vos” verb form, clearly distinguishes between “R” and “L” sounds, and employs both “seseo” and “yeismo” which makes it easier to listen and make Spanish sounds.
 In other words, Peruvian Spanish is very close to the Spanish you may have studied in a textbook.